Provincial Forest Envirothon

 What does Envirothon involve?

-Interested students form five-person teams and begin to review and study the resources offered on the following pages:
+Interested students form five-person teams and, collectively, begin to review and study the resources offered on the following core topics:

 - Soils and Land Use;

 - Aquatics and Water; and

 - 2023 Current Topic: Adapting to a Changing Climate.

 Each page begins with the Learning Expectations and Outcomes to clearly define what areas, concepts and topics students are required to know in each core topic.

 Student work as a team and on their own time to prepare for the annual competition.
 Teachers act as mentors and facilitators but they do not teach the program.
 Please note: teachers do not have to be science teachers to participate as advisors or support, as the materials are straight forward and the students are largely self-taught.
 Teachers are present to facilitate the students' learning experience, and to help coordinate their participation.

 Are there opportunities to learn directly from experts in these fields?

 Yes.
 Several weeks prior to the annual PEI Competition, a special Voluntary Teaching Day is offered to participating students.
 This teaching day is normally held on the first day of the annual PEI Teachers' Federation Workshop (a Thursday) at a central location which offers suitable teaching sites.
 In some years, a follow-up workshop on the 5th subject is held the following day.

 When does the competition occur and what happens?